farmermel/game-time/README.md

 ## Implementation
 SpaceHopper is drawn on an HTML5 canvas element with div elements laid over it for start, instruction, and loss screens.
+The project is done using jQuery.
+Each game component has its own class that inherits from a block class.
+The block class contains methods for movement and drawing as well as base properties such as original x and y generation and velocity.
+Suns further inherit from the planet class.
+Each game component also has an associated test file.
+The game is coordinated almost entirely from a game class with methods and properties for tracking and changing state.
+The animation loop and DOM manipulation are contained in an index file that interacts minimally with game to update changes.

+### Challenges
+Initial organization of inheritance and file structure was a challenge given that we had never tackled a project of this scope before.
+We refactored multiple times throughout the project to structure the code logically.

+This was also the first project where we implemented test driven development.
+Our biggest challenge with testing was related to structural issues that had DOM manipulation present in our game file.
+Once we refactored for seperation between game and DOM manipulation testing went much more smoothly.

+### Successes
+We are very proud of the presentation of the game.

+The vertical and horizontal movement of the ufo are very smooth.
+This took a lot of tinkering and we like where it ended up.
+Especially how the planet vertical movement mirrors the ufo jump to keep the player roughly in the middle of the screen.

+Our semi-random pathway for planet generation went through a lot of iterations to get the desired result.
+Initially we generated planets in the game loop with random x and y above the canvas: this was a good minimum viable product but left gaps and/or overlap between planets and made the game somewhat difficult to play.
+We transitioned to a static y generation with semi-random x that was based on the planet generated before to create more of a pathway.
+The game became playable when we took planet generation out of the game loop entirely and instead put it on a timer.
+The final iteration generates planets with the semi-random x and static y based on the last planet generated falling past a certain point.

 ## Credits
 Winterbells is an [Orisinal](http://www.ferryhalim.com/orisinal/) original game.